VisionEval/VisionEval/changelog/test-architecture.md

 loadTest("visioneval",clear=TRUE) # removes contents of ve.tests and loads visioneval tests
 ```

+## Creating installable models just for testing

+To support really thorough testing and comparison, this pull request implements an update to the
+model installation subsystem to allow "hidden" test models to be created and run.
+It's important to
+hide them since in some cases they will deliberately implement "broken" behavior and we don't want
+end users to accidentally use those as the basis for their own work.

+See the nearby pull request for fixing the IPF bug in VELandUse.
+You can (and should) use the
+elaborate mechanism set up there (including the development of the test.R script with functions
+`test_ipf()` and `compare_ipf()`) as prototypes for building thorough tests for module changes that
+have potential end-user consequences.

+The architecture for installModel has been enhanced to classify models in the `inst/models`
+directory of a package to be marked as `private: true` (the default is `false`).
+Models can also be
+sought in a specific package (in addition to the end user default of matching model name and variant
+name across all public models in all packages).
+If `private` models are requested, only models and
+variants that are private will be searched, and if a package is also named then the variants will
+only be sought in that package.

 ## Testing

 Since this pull request is all about testing, the main way to test it is to see if all the things